TopatoCo: History

-The company was started in Oklahoma in "about 2004" by artist Jeffrey Rowland after he lost his job in 2004, to help sell shirts, stickers and other merchandise linked to his webcomics.
+After Jeffrey Rowland lost his job in 2004, he started TopatoCo to help sell shirts, stickers, and other merchandise linked to his webcomics.
 When the 2004 presidential election was won by George W. Bush, Rowland designed a satirical T-shirt and sold 1000 of them in one month.

 Rowland later expanded the business to ship products ordered from friends' websites, who in 2007 moved their retailing to TopatoCo.
-As a result of the expansion, the company later moved to Easthampton, Massachusetts.
-In a 2009 interview, Rowland stated that he considered the business to be "mundane" in comparison with the creative development of comics, often interfering with the time he wanted to spend doing comics.
+While Rowland founded the company while living in Oklahoma, by June of 2005 he had moved to Easthampton, Massachusetts.
+In 2006, he began working with his partner Holly.
+The two were married in 2012, and still run the company together.

 The company has been described as "perhaps the largest and most recognizable E-tailer of webcomic merchandise" by Caleb Goellner in ComicsAlliance and takes its name from the Topato Potato character in Rowland's Wigu Adventures.
 Rowland has described the company's business philosophy as being "give digital stuff away for free, sell real stuff".

-In 2013, the company started Make That Thing, a Kickstarter fulfillment service.
+In 2013, Holly started Make That Thing, a Kickstarter management and fulfillment service.
+Make That Thing originally served as a sister company to TopatoCo.
+Now Jeffrey and Holly manage and fulfill crowdfunding campaigns as part of TopatoCo's daily operations using the nickname TopatoGO.